pvdz/preval/tests/cases/normalize/builtins/typing/feat_known_global_rest.md

 $( "number", "Math.SQRT2" );
 `````

+## Todos triggered

+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Object_is
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Object_isFrozen
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Object_isSealed
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $String_fromCodePoint
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $String_raw

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: 'Creating spy', 1, 1, ['Object.is', 'Object.is']